Martial law: China

 In China, martial law in the Beiyang government could be dated back to the final year of the Qing dynasty.
 The outline of a 1908 draft constitution—modeled on Japan's Meiji Constitution—included provisions for martial law.
 The Provisional Government of the Republic of China promulgated the Provisional Constitution in March 1911, which authorized the President to declare martial law in times of emergency.
 The Martial Law Declaration Act were issued by the Nationalist Government later in 1920s and amended in 1940s.

-Following World War II, the island of Taiwan came back to China's control given the impending withdrawal of Japanese forces and colonial government.
-Martial law was declared first in 1947 in Taiwan Province after the February 28 incident, then again in 1949 as the Chinese Civil War was also raging across the country despite the democracy promised in the Constitution of the Republic of China (the central government refused to implement the constitution on Taiwan until after 1949).
+Martial law was declared in 1947 in Taiwan Province after the February 28 incident.

-After the Nationalist-led central government of China lost control of the mainland to the Chinese Communist Party and retreated to Taiwan in 1949, the perceived need to suppress Communist activities in Taiwan was utilised as a rationale for not lifting martial law until thirty-eight years later in 1987, just prior to the death of then President Chiang Ching-kuo.
-Taiwan's period of martial law was one of the longest in modern history, after that of Syria (1967–2011).
+During the Chinese civil war, the Nationalist-led central government of China declared martial law in most provinces on 10 Dec 1948.
+Martial law was declared again in Taiwan Province on 19 May 1949, effective the following day.
+At the end of 1949, the Nationalist government lost most territories to the communists and retreated to Taiwan.
+They used the perceived need to suppress Communist activities in Taiwan was utilised as a rationale for not lifting martial law, until thirty-eight years later, on 15 July 1987, martial law in Taiwan was lifted.
+Taiwan's period of martial law was "the longest imposition of martial law by a regime anywhere in the world" at that time, but has since been surpassed by Brunei and Syria.
+Kinmen and Matsu didn't end their martial law period until 7 Nov 1992, making their total length of martial period 43 years.

 Martial law was imposed in Beijing in 1989 following the Tiananmen Square protests of 1989 by the Communist-ruled government on mainland China.